-From the architect.
+Text description provided by the architects.
 The "Messequartier"- housing project represents an essential contribution to the issues of living in city’s centres and their re-densification.
 Highest quality in urbanistic, architectural and functional terms has been achieved through a well-balanced mix of functions and the regard to latest ecological standards.
 The project offers multi-generation-housing, office spaces, a kindergarten and gastronomy services.
 The roof-scape includes a large-scale intensive roof garden, swimming pool and sauna overlooking the city.

 "The Messequartier" ( trade fair district )is a high-quality contribution to living in urban centers.
 The project was developed as part of the restructurization plan for the local trade fair district, whose attraction gradually lost substance within the past years.
 The architectural concept of this residential complex aims at a decidedly well-balanced mix of functions.
 Various typologies of rental apartments, condominiums for private property, student residences and assisted living for elderly are complemented by office-areas, a kindergarten and space for service industry and gastronomy.

 The ensemble is organized in shape of a wave around the “Moserhofschlössl “, a 16th century building, which is listed as a heritage building.
 In combination with a slanting area, the dually bent building-structure creates an open space-sequence of different qualities, while within the range of the historical building a centralizing square forms an anchor point.
 The structural concept reacts to local circumstances by keeping the levels close to existing buildings low, as the height of the building rises to ten levels in opposite ends, due to the inclining area.
 The construction in the middle region is elevated on columns, thus cross-connecting singular courtyards from north to south, possible to experience continuous green-space.